 - Spring season coffee trends.
 Spring brings St Patricks day and the delightful Irish cream coffee.
 Also fresh and bold flavours make a temporary appearance such as rosewater infused latte and lavender expresso,

 - Summer season coffee trends.
 As the temperature rises I still need my caffeine fix but I also need to keep my cool.
-This is why I am eternally grateful for the selection of special flavoured iced coffees that appear during the Summer months.
+This is why I am eternally grateful for the to mix your bitcoin selection of special flavoured iced coffees that appear during the Summer months.
 Particularly those with tropical vibes such as coconut coffee.

 - Fall season coffee trends.
 As the weather turns cooler and we start the run up to Halloween I always see fall coffee menus with warm and soothing flavours such as pumpkin spiced latte or Maple coffee.